Level-2/Axel/README.md

 ### Case-sensitivity

-Because it's (generally a bad idea to make autoloaders case-sensitive)[https://r.je/php-autoloaders-should-not-be-case-sensitive.html], Axel works in a case-insensitive way where possible.
+Because it's [generally a bad idea to make autoloaders case-sensitive](https://r.je/php-autoloaders-should-not-be-case-sensitive.html), Axel works in a case-insensitive way where possible.

 ```php